HannesParth/CommandGodot/README.md

 ### Undo/Redo
-With instanced, discrete commands that have a method to reverse their execution, we already have most of what we need to implement a basic Undo/Redo System. \
+With instanced, discrete commands that have a method to reverse their execution, we already have most of what we need for a basic Undo/Redo System. \
-To actually know which commands to reverse however, we need to remember them as they get executed.
+To determine which commands to reverse, we need to keep track of them as they are executed.
 For this, we can implement an undo stack:
 ```gdscript
 const MAX_STACK_LENGTH: int = 30